 urn:mpeg:dash:mp4protection:2011

-In this scheme, the value of the @value attribute shall be the 4CC contained in the Scheme Type Box, suitably escaped according to RFC 2141.
+In this scheme, the value of the @value attribute shall be the 4CC contained in the Scheme Type Box, suitably escaped according to RFC 2141 and may include the version number.
+The 4CC and the version number, if present, shall be separated by a ":".
+The version number shall be encoded as up to 8 hexadecimal digits, where the leading ‘0’s may be omitted.

  For Representations based on ISO/IEC 13818-1 (MPEG-2 Transport Stream), the following URI are is defined to indicate the Conditional Access System used: